Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 4. The credentials go to Stripe.
 The business server never sees them for security purposes.

-5. Stripe confirms the payment and charges the card the value recorded in the payment intent.
+5. Stripe confirms the payment and charges the card the value recorded in the .

 6. The business server is notified about the payment success via a webhook, an automated HTTP request Stripe sends to the business server when a payment event occurs.